MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Use an external call with rules

 1. To use your external calls to make decisions, reference them from your rules.
-2. To reference an external call named, myCall, in your rule, use the following syntax:
+2. To reference an external call named, **myCall**, in your rule, use the following syntax:

      External.myCall()

-3. Use the following syntax if myCall requires a parameter, for example IPaddress:
+3. Use the following syntax if **myCall** requires a parameter, for example IPaddress:

      External.myCall(@”device.ipAddress”)